ekefan/ekefan/README.md

 - 📫 How to reach me **ekefan.dev@gmail.com**

-- ⚡ Fun fact **X is not an ideal place to get opinions about engineering topics, but I love it, follow me for awesome tweets though**
+- ⚡ Fun fact **is that, X is not an ideal place to get opinions about engineering topics, but I love it, follow me for awesome tweets though**

 <h3 align="left">Connect with me:</h3>
 <p align="left">